-- Monitor during treatment, e.g., electrical or chemical cardioversion. - Monitoring can be discontinued once the patient has been in sinus rhythm for one hour post cardioversion. - Drug overdoses at risk of cardiac arrhythmia: - Patients who have taken tricyclic antidepressants and who have syncope, seizures, or an abnormal ECG on presentation. - Monitor for 24 hours. - Monitor asymptomatic patients until the QRS is less than 100 milliseconds. - Potassium and/or magnesium electrolyte abnormalities: - Potassium level of less than 2.5 mmol/L. - Potassium level of greater than 6 mmol/L. - Magnesium level of less than 0.6 mmol/L. - Monitor for at least 6 hours after normalisation of serum potassium. - > If no arrhythmias have occurred, patients can be observed on AMAU using a bedside monitor. - Patients without cardiac instability receiving intravenous infusions that require cardiac monitoring: (The list includes adenosine, amiodarone, dobutamine, dopamine, flecainide, phenytoin, beta-blockers, and verapamil.
-See Guidelines for Intravenous Administration of Drugs, Policy and Procedure Manual, Christchurch Hospital.) - Monitor for at least 6 hours post drug administration. - These patients can be observed on AMAU using a bedside monitor.
+- Monitor during treatment, e.g., electrical or chemical cardioversion. - > Monitoring can be discontinued once the patient has been in sinus rhythm for one hour post cardioversion.

+- > Drug overdoses at risk of cardiac arrhythmia: - Patients who have taken tricyclic antidepressants and who have syncope, seizures, or an abnormal ECG on presentation. - Monitor for 24 hours. - Monitor asymptomatic patients until the QRS is less than 100 milliseconds.

+Potassium and/or magnesium electrolyte abnormalities:

+- Potassium level of less than 2.5 mmol/L. - Potassium level of greater than 6 mmol/L. - Magnesium level of less than 0.6 mmol/L. - Monitor for at least 6 hours after normalization of serum potassium. - > If no arrhythmias have occurred, patients can be observed on AMAU using a bedside monitor. - Patients without cardiac instability receiving intravenous infusions that require cardiac monitoring: The list includes adenosine, amiodarone, dobutamine, dopamine, flecainide, phenytoin, beta-blockers, and verapamil.
+See CDHB guidelines for IV Administration of Drugs that require Cardiac Monitoring (search for "cardiac monitoring" at http://cdhb.health.nz). - Monitor for at least 6 hours post drug administration. - > These patients can be observed on AMAU using a bedside monitor.